alexliyang/vr-project/README.md

 ### Semantic Segmentation

-_Updates on semantic segmentation coming soon..._

-For semantic segmentation, we have implemented and tested SegNet, DeepLabv2, Multi-Scale Context Aggregation by Dilated Convolutions and Tiramisu.
+For the semantic segmentation task, we have implemented and tested SegNet, DeepLabv2, Multi-Scale Context Aggregation by Dilated Convolutions and Tiramisu.
 We also compare the results with FCN8.

 #### Contributions to the code